stephenn/cwwwd/Readme.rst

 Installation
 ------------

-1. In a terminal, go to the folder where cwwwd is downloaded
+1. In a terminal, go to the download folder containing cwwwd

 ::